bplmaps/lmec-main-site/content/about/jobs/Learning-Resource-Specialist.md

 - Managing K-12 educator online resources including researching, designing, writing, and evaluating lesson plans and map resources while upholding quality and relevancy to K-12 teachers
 - Project manage revision of LMEC K-12 education resources
 - Expanding audience reach through the development of new online resources for adult visitors about exhibitions and collections
-- Develop asynchronous resources for teaching general audiences about LMEC tools like [Atlascope](https://atlascope.leventhalmap.org/), American Revolutionary Geographies Online ([ARGO](https://www.argomaps.org/)), and digital exhibitions
+- Develop asynchronous resources for teaching general audiences about LMEC tools like [Atlascope](https://www.atlascope.org), American Revolutionary Geographies Online ([ARGO](https://www.argomaps.org/)), and digital exhibitions

 ## Additional Responsibilities

-- Assist with the Carolyn A. Lynch Summer Teacher Fellowship program including offering constructive feedback to fellows and adapting final projects for broader use
+- Assisting with the Carolyn A. Lynch Summer Teacher Fellowship program including offering constructive feedback to fellows and adapting final projects for broader use
 - Serving as the initial contact for K-12 educators in need of support for online resources
 - Leading and coordinating virtual programs that facilitate the broader and deeper use of online educational content, including conference presentations
 - Liaising with vendors for digital products